Why should we curse?

 'Cause we can't get worse!"

-Damn Yankees is a 1955 musical written by George Abbott and Douglass Wallop, based on Wallop's novel The Year the Yankees Lost the Pennant, with music and lyrics by Richard Adler and Jerry Ross (who also wrote The Pajama Game).
+Damn Yankees is a 1955 musical comedy with a book by George Abbott and Douglass Wallop (based on Wallop's novel The Year the Yankees Lost the Pennant) and music and lyrics from the team of Richard Adler and Jerry Ross (who also scored The Pajama Game together).

-The plot is a retelling of the classic legend of Faust set in 1950s Washington, D.C.
-It begins with the forty-something Joe Boyd at home one evening, watching the Washington Senators lose to the Yankees on television while ignoring his wife Meg.
-When she eventually retires and he continues reflecting on the Senators, a mysterious gentleman suddenly appears to him, introducing himself as Applegate.
-Applegate offers Joe the fulfillment of his dreams, not only to have his favorite Senators win the pennant, but to lead them to the championship himself.
-Joe agrees, but only after negotiating an "escape clause" giving him the option to change his mind by January 24.
-After leaving a note for his wife, he leaves his house suddenly twenty years younger.
+The plot is a retelling of the classic Faust legend set in 1950s Washington, D.C.
+It begins with the forty-something, baseball-obsessed real estate agent Joe Boyd at home one evening, watching his beloved Washington Senators lose to the hated New York Yankees (yet again) on television while ignoring his wife Meg.
+When she eventually retires and he continues reflecting on the Senators' woes, a mysterious gentleman suddenly appears to him, introducing himself as Applegate.
+Applegate offers Joe the fulfillment of his dreams: not only to have his favorite Senators win the pennant, but to lead them to the championship himself.
+Joe agrees, but only after negotiating an "escape clause" giving him the option to change his mind by September 24, near the end of the baseball season.
+After penning a goodbye note for his wife, Joe leaves his house suddenly twenty years younger.

-The Washington Senators are still cursing their losing streak when Applegate introduces them to his young protegé Joe Hardy, and persuades them to let him practice.
+The hapless Senators are still cursing their losing streak when Applegate introduces them to his young protegé, Joe Hardy, and persuades them to let him practice.
 They are astounded by his batting and fielding power.
-Their manager, Mr. Van Buren, remains mystified about his background, but signs him up anyway.
-He is dubbed "Shoeless Joe from Hannibal, Mo." by reporter Gloria Thorpe, and his fame and career seem assured.
+Their manager, Benny Van Buren, remains mystified about Joe's background, but signs him up anyway.
+He's dubbed "Shoeless Joe from Hannibal, Mo." by reporter Gloria Thorpe, and his fame and career seem assured.

 Not content with being a successful baseball player, Joe grows homesick and decides to rent a room at his own house.
 This infuriates Applegate, who absolutely distrusts domesticity and calls in his top home-wrecker, Lola, to seduce Joe with what she calls "the standard vampire treatment."
-But Joe prefers the company of his wife, who hardly recognizes him as her lost husband.
+But Joe prefers the company of Meg, who hardly recognizes him as her lost husband.